vegaprotocol/documentation/versioned_docs/version-v0.72/releases/overview.md

 #### Referral program

-To allow existing users of the protocol/community members to refer new users, the on-chain referral program lets participants enact and vote for a program that provide benefits for referrers and referees.
+To allow existing users of the protocol/community members to refer new users, the on-chain referral program lets participants enact and vote for a program that provides benefits for referrers and referees.

 A party will be able to create a referral code and share this code with referees.
 Referees who apply the code will be added to the referrer's "referral set".

 Whilst a referral program is active, the following benefits may be available to participants in the referral program.

-- A referrer may receive a proportion of referee's paid fees as a reward.
+- A referrer may receive a proportion of the referee's paid fees as a reward.
 - A referee may be eligible for a discount on fees they incur.

 Providing a party has been associated with a referral set for long enough, they will become eligible for greater benefits as their referral set's running taker volume increases.
 To see more details check out this [spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0083-RFPR-on_chain_referral_program.md).
 The work items completed on this feature can be seen on issues and pull requests with the [`referral ` ↗](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Areferral+) label.